jmh3434/java-precourse/Precourse Java.md

 -   They speak to servers in some network protocol language (HTTP)

-#### What's a server?
+#### What's a Server?

-Doesn't have to be single machine.
-Instead, this is more of a concept
+A Sever doesn't have to be single machine.
+Instead, this is more of a concept in the software development world.

-Server is the **provider** of information
+The **server** is the **provider** of information

--   it has access to information
--   tied to database usually
+-   The server has access to information and tied to database usually

-The server exposes a set of APIs
+-   The server exposes a set of APIs

-The client requests informations through HTTP Requests
+The **client** requests informations through HTTP Requests

 -   clients make requests to a server.
 Server receives that request
 -   When the client calls the API, the server gets the information, queries the database, and return that information back to the client
     -   Servers are listening for traffic on certain ports (API is associated with the server)
     -   When API is called, the server knows how to perform a job, and return a result back to the client.

-**Recap**: This is how the internet works everywhere in the world
+The client server model demonstrates how how the internet works everywhere in the world

 # Database

 A database is simply a collection of data stored in an organized way

--   Stored on the server
+-   The database is stored on the **server**
--   Types of Databases:
+-   Types of databases:
     -   **NoSQL databases**
         -   are designed to handle the more complex, unstructured data, (such as texts, social media posts, photos, videos, email)
         -   stores unstructured or semi-structured data, often in key-value pairs or JSON documents.